Articles ‘A’ ‘AN’ ‘THE’ -Indefinte Articles & Definite Article.

 Indefinite means which is not definite, or we can say, not specific.
 It is simply used in general meanings.
 The indefinite article indicates that a noun refers to general things instead of specific things.

-Cat, bat, mobile, etc. are singular countable nouns, and all start with a consonant.
+Explanation Cat, bat, mobile, etc. are singular countable nouns and all start with a consonant.
 Hence, the indefinite article ‘a’ is used.

-Rule #2 – Use article ‘an’ for a singular countable noun which starts with a vowel or vowel sound.
+Rule #2 Use article ‘an’ for a singular countable noun that starts with a vowel or vowel sound.

 Rule #3 Use the article ‘a’ or ‘an’ to indicate any non-specified member of a group or category.